Bob Nadler, Jr. Bob Nadler, Jr.

 Delegation in Python

-Published almost 9 years ago 1 min read
+Published about 10 years ago 1 min read

 Shadow Stormtrooper vs. Storm Shadow